dotnet/docs-maui/docs/platform-integration/essentials/includes/ios-PresentationSourceBounds.md

 ms.date: 08/04/2021
 ---

-When requesting a share or opening launcher on iPadOS, you can present in a popover.
+When requesting a share or opening launcher on iOS, you can present in a popover.
 This specifies where the popover will appear and point an arrow directly to.
 This location is often the control that launched the action.
 You can specify the location using the `PresentationSourceBounds` property:

 ```csharp
 await Share.RequestAsync(new ShareFileRequest